 peace lilies & fig

 Our Italian clients love to entertain, and we enjoyed warm hospitality during the project and in subsequent visits.
-Having spent much time together, and met their family and friends, we knew the transformed garden will provide a pivotal hub in sustaining an effortless, alfresco lifestyle.
+Having spent much time together, and met their family and friends, we knew the transformed garden will provide a pivotal hub in sustaining an effortless alfresco lifestyle.
 While the open-plan kitchen features an oval Eero Saarinen Tulip dining table, aligned perfectly along the garden's main axis, the outdoor layout enhances this view via bi-folding doors.
-The similarity in size of both interior and exterior spaces within the ground floor is maximised into a cohesive, expansive outline.
+The similarity in size of both interior and exterior spaces within the ground floor is maximised into a cohesive, expansive outline of garden design luxury.

 led light metamorphosis

-To conserve existing trees, we designed a diagonal linear layout, where its geometric blueprint achieves a balanced composition, narrated by an interplay of natural stone and LED strip lights.
-Bands of granite and limestone form alternating contrast, while a central artificial grass section adds verdant variation.
-We sought to define minimalist clarity by articulating clean lines in keeping with the ambience of our clients' home, and the before & after photographs highlight the retrofitted outline, snugly traversing architectural tree trunks, where the new scheme appears inherently in situ.
+To conserve existing trees, we designed a diagonally linear layout, where its geometry achieves a balanced composition, narrated by an interplay of natural stone and LED strip lighting.
+Bands of granite and calcified limestone form alternating contrast, while a central artificial grass section adds verdant variation.
+We sought to define minimalist clarity by expressing clean lines in keeping with our clients' modern home.
+The before and after photos highlight the retrofitted outline which snugly traverses architectural tree trunks, appearing in situ.

 5 chill zone